This page on Reckon Online

 This page provides links related to the DG Competition review of Article 82 enforcement, related statutory provisions, official guidance, and cases covered on the Reckon website and other Reckon links.

-Review of Article 82 enforcement
+DG Competition review of Article 82 enforcement

 Reckon comment: see Philip Lowe lecture 24 June 2005 | viewpoint: Franck.